Uniform bounds for norms of sums of independent random functions

-\end{theorem} The proof follows immediately by application of Corollary~\ref{cor:prop2_new}, and noting that for $g(x)=e^{-x}$ the quantity $L_g^{(\ve)}$ is given by the above formula [cf. (\ref{eq:L-g})], while $J_g^{(\ve)}(\cdot)$ for $g(x)=e^{-x}$ is bounded as follows

-\begin{remark} It is instructive to compare the results of Theorem~\ref{t_uniform} with those of Theorem~\ref{fixed_w1} (and Corollaries~\ref{cor1:fixed_w} and~\ref{cor1:fixed_w3}).
-The uniform bound on $\|\xi_w\|_{s,\tau}$ in Theorem~\ref{t_uniform} is determined by the individual bound $U_\xi(w,f)$ for a fixed weight $w\in \cW$, and by the function $C_\xi^*(\cdot)$ which, in its turn, is computed on the basis of $A_\xi(w)$, $B_\xi(w)$ and $U_\xi(w,f)$.
-The function $C_\xi^*(\cdot)$ depends on the parametrization (\ref{eq:W}) and on the distance $\mathrm{d}$ on $\mathfrak{Z}$ via the quantities $\Lambda_{A}$ and $\Lambda_B$ [see (\ref{eq:definitions-new})].
-The right hand sides of the inequalities in Theorem~\ref{t_uniform} depend on massiveness of the set of weights $\cW$ as measured by the entropy $\cE_{\bZ,\mathrm{d}}(\cdot)$.
+The proof follows immediately by application of Corollary \ref{cor:prop2_new}, and \mbox{noting} that for $g(x)=e^{-x}$ the quantity $L_g^{(\ve)}$ is given by the above formula [cf.~(\ref{eq:L-g})], while $J_g^{(\ve)}(\cdot)$ for $g(x)=e^{-x}$ is bounded as follows \begin{remark} It is instructive to compare the results of Theorem \ref{t_uniform} with those of Theorem \ref{fixed_w1} (and Corollaries \ref{cor1:fixed_w} and \ref{cor1:fixed_w3}).
+The uniform bound on $\|\xi_w\|_{s,\tau}$ in Theorem~\ref{t_uniform} is determined by the individual bound $U_\xi(w,f)$ for a fixed weight $w\in\cW$, and by the function $C_\xi^*(\cdot)$ which, in its turn, is computed on the basis of $A_\xi(w)$, $B_\xi(w)$ and $U_\xi(w,f)$.
+The function $C_\xi^*(\cdot)$ depends on the parametrization (\ref{eq:W}) and on the distance $\mathrm{d}$ on $\mathfrak{Z}$ via the quantities $\Lambda_{A}$ and~$\Lambda_B$ [see (\ref{eq:definitions-new})].
+The right-hand sides of the inequalities in Theorem \ref{t_uniform} depend on massiveness of the set of weights $\cW$ as measured by the entro\-py~$\cE_{\bZ,\mathrm{d}}(\cdot)$.
 Note also that these bounds decrease exponentially in $y$. \end{remark}